Azure-Samples/azure-ai-vision-sdk/samples/kotlin/face/FaceAnalyzerSample/README.md

 * A PC (Windows, Linux, Mac) with Android Studio installed.
 * An Android mobile device (API level 21 or higher).
 * Get the API reference documentation.
 This will be included in the latest release artifacts here: https://github.com/Azure-Samples/azure-ai-vision-sdk/releases

 ## Set up the environment
-To install the SDK, download the AAR file from the latest release artifact here: https://github.com/Azure-Samples/azure-ai-vision-sdk/releases
+To install the SDK, download the AAR file from the latest release artifact here: https://github.com/Azure-Samples/azure-ai-vision-sdk-private-preview/releases
+- You will need to get access to the SDK artifacts in order to run this sample.
+To get started you would need to apply for the [Face Recognition Limited Access Features](https://customervoice.microsoft.com/Pages/ResponsePage.aspx?id=v4j5cvGGr0GRqy180BHbR7en2Ais5pxKtso_Pz4b1_xUQjA5SkYzNDM4TkcwQzNEOE1NVEdKUUlRRCQlQCN0PWcu) to get access to the SDK artifacts.
+Please email [azureface@microsoft.com](azureface@microsoft.com) to get instructions on how to download the SDK.
+For more information, see the [Face Limited Access](https://learn.microsoft.com/en-us/legal/cognitive-services/computer-vision/limited-access-identity?context=%2Fazure%2Fcognitive-services%2Fcomputer-vision%2Fcontext%2Fcontext) page.

 ## Next Steps
  Now that you have setup your environment you can either: